Guide to Bar Management →

 Fact #2: Achieving a successful pour cost is almost impossible without pricing your drinks appropriately.

-With hundreds of drink offerings across your wine, spirit, and beer program, and ever-changing product listings and customer preferences, pricing drinks can pose a significant challenge to any bar manager or owner.
-But at the most basic level, there are three steps to pricing individual drinks.
+With hundreds of drink offerings across your wine, spirit, and beer program, and ever-changing product listings and customer preferences, pricing drinks can pose a significant challenge.
+Here’s a quick guide to solving it.

 How to Price Drinks

-First, calculate the total cost of your drink by adding up the cost of its ingredients.
-Then choose a pour cost percentage (or profit margin) that you want to target.
-Finally, price the drink by taking the cost of your ingredients and dividing it by the target pour cost.
+To price a drink, calculate the cost of your drink by adding up the cost of ingredients.
+Choose a pour cost percentage (or profit margin) to target.
+Price the drink by taking the cost of your ingredients and dividing by the target pour cost.